HTY2003/EVN-arduino-old/docs/sensors/evncoloursensor.rst

 After calling these functions, you can use the ``readXXCal()`` functions.

-.. function:: double readClearCal(bool blocking = true)
+.. function:: float readClearCal(bool blocking = true)

     Returns calibrated clear reading from sensor.